microsoft/vscode-webview-ui-toolkit/src/data-grid/README.md

 The `cell-type` attribute is used to define what type of cell should be rendered.
 There are two values that can be passed to the attribute:

 -   `default`: A default cell will be rendered.
-This is the default value if the `row-type` is not defined on the component.
+This is the default value if the `cell-type` is not defined on the component.
 -   `columnheader`: A column header cell will be rendered.

 **Usage Note**

-Typically, this attribute is automatically applied when rendering a data grid using JavaScript and the `rowsData` property.
 Use this attribute when defining a data grid using only HTML.
+This attribute is automatically applied when rendering a data grid using JavaScript and the `rowsData` property.

 ```html
 <vscode-data-grid-cell cell-type="default"></vscode-data-grid-cell>